Estimating the potential for shared autonomous scooters: Results

 \subsection{Effects of upgrading infrastructure}

 Our analysis so far outlines that the $v_R$ average relocation speed plays a crucial role in the viability of an SRSPMD service, especially in the online model.
 To further characterize the benefits from upgrading path infrastructure, we repeat our previous analyses in a presumed ``two-tiered'' infrastructure system: in this case, we have separate paths upgraded specifically for PMD, SRSPMD and potentially bicycle use, allowing high average relocation speed of $v_R^* = 15\,\mathrm{km} / \mathrm{h}$.
 The ratio of such paths among all is controlled by the parameter $r \in \{0.05, 0.1, 0.2, 0.25, 0.5\}$.
-On the rest of the path network, we assume the same travel speeds as previously, namely, $v_{R} = 1 \,\mathrm{km} / \mathrm{h}$, $2.5\,\mathrm{km} / \mathrm{h}$, $5\,\mathrm{km} / \mathrm{h}$ or $10\,\mathrm{km} / \mathrm{h}$.
-We exploit the fact that usage of paths in the system is not uniform: some path segments see significantly higher usage than others (see SI Fig.~\ref{improvements1}), similarly to what was observed regarding taxi trips previously~\cite{OKeeffe2019}.
-Thus, we envision path upgrades starting with the most used segments, continuing by decreasing usage rank until a total of $r$ fraction of path length is reached.
-While a more complex approach would naturally consider other constraints as well~\cite{Bao2017,Aziz2018}, we perform a simpler choice of path segments to upgrade based only on activity to gain a better understanding of the underlying fundamental relationship between path infrastructure and fleet utilization.
+On the rest of the path network, we assume the same travel speeds as previously, controlled by the $v_{R}$ parameter.
+We envision path upgrades starting with the most used segments, continuing by decreasing usage rank until a total of $r$ fraction of path length is reached (we present a more thorough discussion of the upgrade problem in the Supplementary Material).

 We display results for average vehicle utilization using the two-tier infrastructure in Fig.~\ref{improvements2}.
 We see that significant improvements in utilization are possible for relatively minor upgrades in infrastructure.
 These increases in average vehicle utilization correspond to decrease in total fleet size; more detailed results are displayed in Figs.~\ref{improved_fleetsize1}--\ref{improved_online_ntrips1} in the Supplementary Material.